Ministry of Foreign and European Affairs (Slovenia)

 The Ministry of Foreign and European Affairs (Ministrstvo za zunanje in evropske zadeve; MZEZ) of the Republic of Slovenia is an executive department of the Government of Slovenia responsible for relations with other countries and international organisations, monitoring of the international political and economic situation, and strengthening of Slovenia's relations with other countries and international organisations.
 The ministry headquarters is located in the capital city of Ljubljana.

-The current Minister of Foreign Affairs, Tanja Fajon, has served since 1 June 2022.
+The current Minister of Foreign Affairs, Tone Kajzer, has served since 4 June 2026.

 The current name of the Ministry has been used since 24 January 2023, prior to which it was called the Ministry of Foreign Affairs (abbreviated MZZ).

 Organisation

 Executive

 The Chief Executive Officer of the Ministry is Minister of Foreign Affairs, who is a member of the Cabinet and answers to the Prime Minister and the National Assembly.
-Current Minister of Foreign Affairs is Tanja Fajon of Social Democrats.
+Current Minister of Foreign Affairs is Tone Kajzer of the Slovenian Democratic Party.

 Minister is assisted by two State Secretaries, one of which is usually responsible for EU Affairs.
 Current State Secretaries are Gašper Dovžan (responsible for EU Affairs) and Stanislav Raščan (responsible for development and other affairs).
 While the minister is a typical political position, State Secretaries are usually chosen among career diplomats within the ministry.